 Bottom line: I am naturally biased towards the noir feel of the game, I anxiously anticipated this game’s release, and once it was over I felt like something was missing.
 The story is strong enough to make you want to play straight through to the end but the price tag is quite a bit for such a short game.
 It’s worth playing but I’d wait until it’s on sale.

-This review is based on a digital copy of 1954: Alcatraz for the PC.
+This review is based on a digital copy of 1954: Alcatraz for the PC provided by the publisher.